 - Legacy of violence and resistance in the Southeastern United States

-- 24 hours a week at $15 per hour.
-The Campaign Organizer position will exist as a temporary role between September 2018 and May 2019.
-There is potential, however, for the position to extend beyond May 2019 and/or become permanent.
+The Campaign Organizer position will exist as a temporary role between October 2018 and October 2019.
+There is potential, however, for the position to extend beyond that time frame and/or become permanent.

 To apply, send your contact information and responses to the three questions/prompts below to firstname.lastname@example.org.